Recommended children's booklists sorted by age or topic

 At the ages of 7 and 8, many children have learned to read short books by themselves and begin to exercise greater freedom of choice over their independent reads at school and home.
 Furthermore, research shows that reading for pleasure in childhood is a more powerful indicator of future educational attainment than parental socioeconomic status.
 In order to facilitate the enjoyment of reading, getting the right book into the right child’s hands at the right time is the key.

-Many children looking for independent reads in Year 3 first gravitate towards highly illustrated short books like Press Start! or graphic novels like Kitty Quest, while others simply love a story with entertaining characters like Pugs of the Frozen North or Pizazz.
+Many children looking for independent reads in Year 3 first gravitate towards highly illustrated short books like Press Start! or graphic novels like Kitty Quest, while others simply love a story with entertaining characters like Dave Pigeon or Pizazz.
+Collecting a series is hugely appealing to children at this age, and series like Football Superstars and the 13 Storey Treehouse become popular in Year 3.

 Every reader develops differently and some children will not quite be ready for the leap into independent reading yet.
-Where this is the case, keep providing plenty of opportunities to enjoy shared reading or storytime with trusted adults or older siblings is the best thing to do.
-Some books lend themselves brilliantly to being shared together, like the search-and-find Egypt Magnified or the fold-out non-fiction with wow factor, The Street Beneath My Feet.
+Where this is the case, providing plenty of opportunities to enjoy shared reading or storytime with trusted adults or older siblings is the best thing to do.
+Some books lend themselves brilliantly to being shared together, like marvelling at the impressive imaginary creatures in Beasts of the Ancient World or the fold-out non-fiction with wow factor, The Street Beneath My Feet.

 Which are the best books for Year 3?

-Year 3 children should be given the opportunity to choose from different styles, genres and formats.
+Year 3 children should be allowed to have time to choose from different styles, genres and formats.
 Make the most of library trips to find new books to read, or use our checklists and school bookpacks to help guide choices.

 Our team has carefully selected a range of books especially picked for encouraging reading for pleasure in Year 3, both as independent book choices and for texts to be read aloud by an adult.
 Some of the stories in the collection will be especially appealing to children looking for an illustrated chapter book series, such as the Nothing to See Here Hotel series, the stem-themed Harley Hitch series and the Princess Rules books, which all have memorable characters and frequent visual elements to break up the text.
-A number of stories in the collection are brilliant choices for making children laugh out loud, like the Pugs of the Frozen North or Charlie Changes into a Chicken.
+A number of stories in the collection are brilliant choices for making children laugh out loud, like Diary of a Big Bad Wolf or Charlie Changes into a Chicken.

 Other stories chosen for our Year 3 booklist are more tender-hearted and thought-provoking.
 We love Andy Shepherd’s story The Boy Who Grew Dragons, all about a young boy who finds a baby dragon hatching from a ‘dragon-fruit’ tree in the garden, or Peter Brown’s popular storytime choice The Wild Robot, which explores themes of technology and nature.
-Animal lovers will be drawn towards the feline world of Varjak Paw or to Michael Morpurgo’s poignant story of life-changing animal-to-human friendship in The Puffin Keeper.
-Not all of the stories on the list are longer reads – for excellent picturebook choices suitable for Year 3, we recommend the completely magical Leon and the Place Between or the stunningly illustrated Ocean Meets Sky More picturebooks for this age group can be found on our separate Lower KS2 Picturebooks booklist.
+Not all of the stories on the list are longer reads – for excellent picturebook choices suitable for Year 3, we recommend the inspirational true story Listen, or the stunningly illustrated Ocean Meets Sky More picturebooks for this age group can be found on our separate Lower KS2 Picturebooks booklist.

 If you are looking for classic stories, you’ll find on our list some real favourites suitable for children aged 7-8, like Ted Hughes’ thrilling and mysterious story of The Iron Man or the poignant farmyard tale of friendship, courage and loss in Charlotte’s Web.
-Other stories in the collection are part of a much newer series, such as the fantasy Dragon Storm series, or Jo Clarke’s macaron-filled mystery Libby and the Parisian Puzzle.
+Other stories in the collection are part of a much newer series, such as the Ballet Besties series, or Laura Ellen Anderson’s Marnie Midnight and the Moon Mystery.

-You’ll find a variety of genres and formats included on our recommended Year 3 reading list, from poetry collections like Joshua Seigal’s giggle-worthy Yapping Away to the empowering illustrated poetry collection Courage Out Loud, penned by children’s laureate Joseph Coelho.
-We’ve also included some graphic novel-style stories, such as Arthur and the Golden Rope and Kitty Quest.
-If you are looking for a short chapter book for an ideal first step into independent reading, try Holly Webb’s sausage-dog seaside story The Beach Puppy or Ross Montgomery’s brilliantly funny Sheep School.
-For more ideas, be sure to check out our separate booklist listing recommended First Chapter Books.
+You’ll find a variety of genres and formats included on our recommended Year 3 reading list, from poetry collections like Selfies with Komodos to the mindful and diverse poetry anthology Find Peace in a Poem.
+We’ve also included some Y3 graphic novels, such as Invisidog and Kitty Quest.
+If you are looking for a short chapter book for an ideal first step into independent reading, try the colour-illustrated detective story Kate on the Case or the video game-inspired Rabbit Boy series.
+For more ideas, be sure to check out our separate booklist highlighting recommended First Chapter Books.

 What are the best non-fiction books for Year 3?

 When choosing information books for Year 3, look for highly illustrated non-fiction texts with smaller chunks of text.
-Non-fiction books that are particularly well-suited to readers aged 7 and 8 include the comic-style fact book An Astronaut, Mars and the Distant Stars, DK’s inspiring Encyclopedia of Very Important Sport and Yuval Zommer’s beautifully illustrated The Street Beneath My Feet, which provides a real wow-factor to shared reading experiences with its 2.5 metre fold-out spread.
+Non-fiction books that are particularly well-suited to readers aged 7 and 8 include the comic-style fact book An Astronaut, Mars and the Distant Stars, the inspiring real-life story of deaf percussionist Evelyn Glennie in Listen and Yuval Zommer’s beautifully illustrated The Street Beneath My Feet, which provides a real wow-factor to shared reading experiences with its 2.5 metre fold-out spread.

 If you are looking for books themed around a particular topic, head over to our KS2 topic booklists.